Quantum-inspired Chemical Rule for Discovering Topological Materials: Abstract

 \section{Abstract}

 Topological materials exhibit unique electronic structures that underpin both fundamental quantum phenomena and next-generation technologies, yet their discovery remains constrained by the high computational cost of first-principles calculations and the slow, resource-intensive nature of experimental synthesis.
-Recent machine-learning approaches, such as the heuristic topogivity rule, offer data-driven alternatives by quantifying each element’s intrinsic tendency toward topological behavior.
-Here, we develop a quantum–classical hybrid artificial neural network (QANN) that extends this rule into a quantum-inspired formulation.
-Within this framework, the QANN maps compositional descriptors to quantum probability amplitudes, naturally introducing pairwise inter-element correlations inaccessible to classical heuristics.
+Recent machine-learning approaches, such as the heuristic topogivity rule, offer a data-driven pre-screening tool by quantifying each element’s intrinsic tendency toward topological behavior.
+Here, we develop a hybrid quantum-classical neural network (HQCNN) that extends this rule into a quantum-inspired formulation.
+Within this framework, the HQCNN maps compositional descriptors to quantum probability amplitudes, naturally introducing pairwise inter-element correlations inaccessible to classical heuristics.
 The physical validity of these correlations is substantiated by constructing an equivalent complex-valued neural network (CVNN), confirming both the consistency and interpretability of the formulation.
 Retaining the simplicity of chemical reasoning while embedding quantum-native features, our quantum-inspired rule enables efficient and generalizable topological classification.
 High-throughput screening combined with first-principles (DFT) validation reveals five previously unreported topological compounds, demonstrating the enhanced predictive power and physical insight afforded by quantum-inspired heuristics.